It’s not that easy being green;

 And green can be big like the ocean, or important like a mountain, or tall like a tree.

 So, we are tackling lots of projects little by little.
-Cleaning and patching has been easy but the big jobs are about to begin.
+Cleaning and patching have been easy but the big jobs are about to begin.
 It’s hard on the kids when we need to get tedious projects done and they want to play all day long.
 They think the boat is perfect and doesn’t need any more work!!
-But, over the last few months they have become more accustomed to playing on their own and needing to get along without us reminding them to do so.
+But, over the last few months, they have become more accustomed to playing on their own and needing to get along without us reminding them to do so.
 It’s tiring to parent this way but I do believe that in the long run, it will be worth it.
 They are learning that life isn’t all about them.
 We aren’t spending every weekend running them to sports games and cheering them on to win.
 Instead, they are a part of a huge family project.
 We all have a dream of sailing and they see how much work it is to go after something so daunting-from the beginning-the search for our ‘forever boat’ that took years, to the delivery of our new boat from Seattle that took months to arrive in San Diego, to maintaining our new ‘forever’ boat.
 It is showing them that tenacity, working together and passion can lead to many memorable moments for our family for years to come.

 In the long run, they will come to truly appreciate the amazing things we love about spending time on a sailboat-freedom, beautiful sunrises at sea, quiet anchorages, exploring new places by water, making new friends who love sailing too.
 I can’t wait to take INDRA to the Channel Islands-Santa Cruz, Anacapa, San Miguel, Santa Rosa and Santa Barbara soon!!